 If you are interested in using a Modbus network for your next application, there are some key terms and concepts that are good to know.
 The following is a short summary of these terms.

-All of these are network types that can be used with Modbus.
+Network types including RS-485, RS-232, USB, and ethernet, can be used with Modbus.
 As stated earlier, Modbus is an application-layer protocol.
-This means it can be used over a variety of physical-layer networks, including RS-485, RS-232, USB, and more.
+This means it can be used over a variety of physical-layer networks like these.

 All Modbus devices on a network need to have the ability to connect to each other.
 To do this, they must have the same communications method (ie: RS-485), or the system must include serial communications adapters to connect the different networks.
 For example, RS-485 to RS-232 adapters are very common and inexpensive, and allow a RS-485 network of Modbus transmitters to connect to the RS-232 connection common on most desktop computers.